Skip to main content

 EvalTestCase testCase = example.toTestCase(actualOutputs);

-• name: A descriptive name for the dataset
+• name: a short name for the dataset

-• get(int index): Retrieves an example by index
+• get(int index): the example at that index

-• Iterable: Datasets are iterable, so you can use them in for-each loops
+• Iterable: a dataset iterates, so you can use it in a for-each loop

 Dataset dataset = // ... load or create dataset